futurice/windows-app-development-best-practices/README.md

 }
 ```

+### If your app crashes only when NOT debugging, check your App.OnSuspending/OnResuming

+When your app is attached to the debugger, it doesn't get suspended as it normally does.
+This means that App.OnSuspending and App.OnResuming don't get called when for example using any of the APIs that open a system UI and push your app to background.
+Now, if you have a bug that causes a crash in either of these methods, you might not get the behavior you expect when NOT debugging.

+Easy way to check is to place a breakpoint into the methods and use the Lifecycle Events tool in Visual Studio to get your app suspended while debugging.

 ### If you're using Rx in your ViewModels, use ReactiveProperties and ReactiveCommands as well

 If you aren't already using a library that offers you an easy way to bind into your reactive code from XAML, search for a ReactiveProperty and ReactiveCommand helper classes.